linette-git/Detect-Fake-Reviews-using-Review-Centric-Features/README.md

 Precision => 0.77

-logistic regression model with Tf-idf and CountVectorizer using review-centric features performs extremely well on our dataset by achieving an accuracy of 78% and 79% respectively.
+logistic regression model with Tf-idf and CountVectorizer using reviewer-centric features performs extremely well on our dataset by achieving an accuracy of 78% and 79% respectively.

 ## Comparing with Verified_Purchased and without Verified_Purchased
 ### with Verified Purchased